 Drug Safety Recalls

-Sometimes, the federal government issues drug recalls.
+Sometimes, the federal government or drug manufacturer issues drug recalls.
 To find out if a drug you take is being recalled, please check the listings on the FDA website.

 CareSource understands that the accuracy of the formulary is very important.
 We have utilization management controls in place to promote safe and effective care for members.
 By reviewing prescription data, we aim to avoid errors and negative drug interactions.
 Generally, if you are taking a drug on our formulary that was covered at the beginning of the year, we will not discontinue or reduce coverage of the drug during the coverage year except when a new, less expensive generic drug becomes available or when new adverse information about the safety or effectiveness of a drug is released.
 If these changes occur, no prior notification will be provided before the change is made.
 We update the formulary monthly or note no change.
 We do regular audits to ensure the online formulary tool is only the CMS-approved version.
 We give 30–days’ notice to you when:

 - Changing a quantity limit